KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 The CTS writes test logs in XML encapsulated in a simple plain-text container format.
 Each tested configuration listed in `cts-run-summary.xml`

-To analyse and process the log files, run the following scripts located in the `scripts/` directory
+To analyse and process the log files, run the following scripts
-- `verify_submission.py`: Script that verifies logs based on `cts-run-summary.xml` file.
+- `external/openglcts/scripts/verify_submission.py`: Script that verifies logs based on `cts-run-summary.xml` file.
-- `log_to_csv.py`: This utility converts `.qpa` log into CSV format.
+- `scripts/log/log_to_csv.py`: This utility converts `.qpa` log into CSV format.
 This is useful for importing results into other systems.
-- `log_to_xml.py`: Converts `.qpa` into well-formed XML document.
+- `scripts/log/log_to_xml.py`: Converts `.qpa` into well-formed XML document.
 The document can be then viewed in browser using the testlog.{xsl,css} files.

 Some browsers, like Chrome, limit local file access.
 In such case, the files